dchapyshev/aspia/README.md

-Aspia
+SmartCafe
 =====
 Remote desktop, file transfer and system information tool.

-With Aspia, you can create your own NAT traversal infrastructure (using Router and Relay servers) with connection by ID or use direct connections.
-Aspia supports many features.
+With SmartCafe, you can create your own NAT traversal infrastructure (using Router and Relay servers) with connection by ID or use direct connections.
+SmartCafe supports many features.
 Among them, detailed information about the system, audio, text chat.

 |Build Status|
 |:--:|